QwikDev/qwik/.changeset/short-cycles-bake.md

 ---
-'@builder.io/qwik': patch
+'@builder.io/qwik': minor
 ---

-Expose unwrapStore as a low level API
+FEAT: Expose `unwrapStore` as a low level AP

+This enables developers to clone the content of a `useStore()` using `structureClone` or IndexedDB